 Candidate Mapping Examples

-Below are two examples of how a Candidate Mapping Custom Metadata Type record is mapped from the XML
+Below are two examples of how a Candidate A person looking for a job.
+A candidate can also be referred to as a Job Seeker, Applicant, or Provider.
+Mapping Custom Metadata Type record is mapped from the XML

 Example 1